Sakethanne/Sakethanne/README.md

 ==================
 Computer Science Graduate student at the University of Southern California (USC)
 ==================
-I am a skilled Data Engineer passionate about leveraging cutting-edge technologies to drive innovation and optimize products and solutions; looking for Software Engineer/Software Developer Internship in the Summer of 2024 and a Co-Op in the Fall of 2024.
+I am a skilled Computer Science Professional passionate about leveraging cutting-edge technologies to drive innovation and optimize products and solutions; looking for Software Engineer/Software Developer/Data Engineer Full-time roles starting January 2025.

 Currently pursuing a Master of Science in Computer Science from the University of Southern California (USC), Expected to graduate in December 2024.
 I bring to the table a solid academic foundation and three years of practical industry experience.